geudde/attic-chest/pages/06.season-5/08.meeting-65/04.dissolution/docs.md

 More had he spoke, but trembling view’d
 Where Cupid’s self before him stood.
-His accents cheer th’astonish’d youth —
+His accents cheer th’ astonish’d youth —
 “Fear not — I know thy worth and truth,
 And if my dart its pow’r retain,
 Thy Agnes shall be thine again;